 Recordkeeping.
 You should keep records of your work-related expenses.
-Also, if your de-RECORDS pendent or spouse is not able to care for himself or herself, your records should show both the nature and length of the disability.
-Other records you should keep to support your claim for the credit are described earlier under Provider Identification Test.
+Also, if your dependent or spouse is not able to care for himself or herself, your records should show both the nature and length of the disability.
+Other records you should keep to support your claim for the credit are described under Provider Identification Test, earlier.